About me

 Ocean

-I drew this as a birthday present for a marine scientist friend.
+I drew this as a birthday present for a marine scientist friend, Peter.
 Seahorses mate for life, romance is real in their world, and the male can have babies.
 Fascinating.

 Pachnoda marginata